lihowfun/Aphelenchoides/README.md

 ```
 get_species_taxids.sh -n metazoans # search the taxID of Metazoan
 get_species_taxids.sh -t 33208 > metazoans.33208.txids # get all the Metazoan taxID into file, you may need to exclude the taxID which are closely related with the species we used to prevent self-alignment
 blastdbcmd -db <NR database location> -taxidlist metazoans.33208.txids -target_only -out metazoan.fa  # get the metazoan output according to the taxID
 diamond makedb -d metazoan --in metazoan.fa # diamond database format
 ```

  ### AI score of genes across nematodes
+ To combine the CAZyme results and AI index together, we worked in the same folder of CAZyme (runCAZYme.pl).
+Before running AI_index, we need to set up the environment and prepare the input data.
+We used the ncbi tool (blastdbcmd) and assigned the hit phyla according to the nodeDB.txt (generate from: https://github.com/blaxterlab/blobology)

  ```
+ export <>
  ```